Britain's FTSE edges higher with commodity picture mixed

 LONDON, March 14 (Reuters) - British equities edged higher on Monday but underperformed euro zone shares as a fall in the price of oil weighed on energy firms and counteracted a fading boost to UK-listed miners from well-received Chinese data.

-Assurance from a top securities regulator that China will not reintroduce a circuit breaker mechanism to stop volatility on its stock market in the next few years cheered investors, as did some aspects of generally weaker Chinese data.
+Assurance from a top securities regulator that China will not reintroduce a circuit breaker mechanism to stop volatility on its stock market in the next few years cheered investors, as did the bright spots in generally weaker Chinese data.

+These positive signs lent a steadying hand to the price of copper, which stabilised below four-month highs.

-Copper stabilised below four-month highs and miner and commodities firm Glencore was among the top gainers, up 4.4 percent, although the drop in oil prices curbed gains in the sector.
+Miner and commodities firm Glencore was among top gainers, rising 5.6 percent, although gains in the sector were reduced by the drop in oil prices.

 Brent crude dropped nearly 3 percent, below $40 a barrel, after Iran dashed hopes of a coordinated production freeze any time soon.